 One of the biggest problems that Excel users encounter comes when they try to print their spreadsheets.
-Excel files are not well-formatted by default to pritn on paper, so you typically need to make some adjustment.
+Excel files are not well-formatted by default to print on paper, so you typically need to make some adjustments.
 You can read our guide to Excel printing for some options that can make it a little easier to print spreadsheet data.

 Kermit Matthews is a freelance writer based in Philadelphia, Pennsylvania with more than a decade of experience writing technology guides.
 He has a Bachelor’s and Master’s degree in Computer Science and has spent much of his professional career in IT management.